OpenMined/PyDP/examples/restaurant_demo/README.md

 * Count visits by hour of day
 * Count visits by day of week
 * Sum-up revenue per day of the week
-* Sum-up revenue per day of the week with preaggregation

 Non Private Count is the raw counts and output
 Private count is anonymized Counts and output using PyDP library